Tips for styling your pearl jewelry in winter

-See the all explanation in the video below.
+See all the explanations in the video below.

-Overall, since winter wardrobe are often displayed with darken colors, don't hesitate to play with colors while choosing your jewelry in winter, particularly if they include pearls or gems.
+Overall, since winter wardrobes are often displayed with dark colors, don't hesitate to play with colors while choosing your jewelry in winter, particularly if they include pearls or gems.

 I will talk longer about colored pearls in a coming blog.

 Credit photo: Icsilviu (Pixabay), StockSnap (Pixabay), Nicolas Deloitte Media (Pixabay)